vardhan2000/Logistic-maps-and-chaos/README.md

 # Logistic-maps-and-chaos

+### For parts 'a' and 'b' we are to plot a time series diag
+### For part 'c' we plot a bifurcation diagram
-Plotting time series, bifurcation diagram and finding the value of Feigenbaum constants
+### For part 'd' we find the value of Feigenbaum constant

+This was an individual assignment for Phy2 lab course